akshay-kumarl/Jenkins-CICD/GITLAB/readme.md

   - echo "Running after script"

 ```
+---

-Before and After Scripts (Optional):
+Before and After Scripts (Optional):<br/>
-before_script: Commands that run before any job starts.
+before_script: Commands that run before any job starts.<br/>
 after_script: Commands that run after every job (even if the job fails).

-Jobs:
+Jobs:<br/>
 A job is where the actual steps for each task are defined.
 Each job is mapped to a specific stage.
-Key job attributes:
+Key job attributes:<br/>
-stage: Specifies the stage this job belongs to.
+stage: Specifies the stage this job belongs to.<br/>
-script: Contains the commands to run for the job.
+script: Contains the commands to run for the job.<br/>
-tags (Optional): Specify runners with particular tags.
+tags (Optional): Specify runners with particular tags.<br/>
-only and except (Optional): Define which branches, tags, or conditions the job should run on.
+only and except (Optional): Define which branches, tags, or conditions the job should run on.<br/>
-artifacts (Optional): Defines the files or directories to pass to later jobs or to download after the pipeline runs.
+artifacts (Optional): Defines the files or directories to pass to later jobs or to download after the pipeline runs.<br/>
-dependencies (Optional): Specifies which jobs must finish successfully before this job starts.
+dependencies (Optional): Specifies which jobs must finish successfully before this job starts.<br/>
 allow_failure (Optional): If true, it allows the job to fail without affecting the overall pipeline result.